Looking for a way to set up a paid newsletter subscription service so that you can charge users for access to your newsletter content?

 On the last step, WooCommerce will suggest some themes.
 If you already like your current WordPress theme, you can just continue with it.

 Once you exit the wizard, you can go to WooCommerce → Settings → Payments to set up your payment processor.
-We recommend WooCommerce Payments if you’re in the USA.
+We recommend WooCommerce Payments.
 But you can use any gateway that supports subscription payments.

 2. Set up WooCommerce Subscriptions